 Artwork by Philippe Gauthier

 Writing is designing

-A consistent voice and tone help set the stage for how we show up in just about everything we create, especially visuals.
+Consistent voice and tone help set the stage for how we show up in just about everything we create, especially visuals.
 Writing inspires design, and vice versa.
-When reframing our voice and tone for the guide, we naturally linked up with our design partners to talk about what Square was, is and will be, to inform our new foundation and our approach to storytelling.
+When reframing our voice and tone for the guide, we naturally linked up with our design partners to talk about what Square was, is, and will be, to inform our new foundation and our approach to storytelling.

 As we continue to build out our brand system, having a writing guide that aligns with our design principles makes for a cohesive experience overall.
 More than that, it gives us a jumping-off point for reaching new audiences, new markets and new places in the world.

 Content-wise, having a centralised guide helps us figure out the best ways to approach different topics in copy.
 This is where our tone comes in handy.
 We determined a handful of personality traits that help guide how we sound depending on the situation – kind of like how you might talk to someone you just met a little differently than you’d talk to your best friends.

 These personality traits help ground our conversations.
 Are we trying to solve a problem?
 Or talking about ways to bring more people into the economy?
 No matter the topic at hand, making our personality traits a key part of the guide helps us establish conversational ways in, so we can relate to business owners no matter where they are or what they do.